 Physical symptoms of Ornithophobia include:

 The manifestation of these symptoms largely depends on the severity of phobia and the behavior of the individual.
-Ornithophobia varies from mild anxiety at the sight of a flying bird to a panic attack.
+Ornithophobia varies from mild anxiety at the sight of a flying bird to a full blown panic attack.

 According to The National Institute of Mental Health (NIMH), over 12 percent of adults in the United States at least once in a lifetime experience some type of phobia.
 Ornithophobia is believed to be relatively uncommon.
 Exact figures are not available but various sources including TypesOfPhobia.com suggests it affects around 0.9% of the population.

 We should point out that ornithophobia is a fear of birds in general.
 There are other specific phobias which relate only to a particular type of bird like a fear of ducks for example.